 Look for Whisper implementations specifically optimized for medical, legal, technical, and other specialized vocabularies.

 Whisper is just one piece of a larger AI ecosystem.
-We're already seeing integration with:
+In 2026, we're seeing powerful integrations with:

 One of the most promising combinations is voice typing with AI grammar correction, which not only transcribes your speech but improves and refines it.

-I spoke with several AI researchers about where voice typing is headed.
+I spoke with several AI researchers about where voice typing is headed beyond 2026.
 Their predictions:

 Ready to become a voice typing pro?
 Here are some advanced techniques and workarounds for common challenges: